 The results indicated that, the pH of the soil after harvest did not vary significantly among the treatments due to application of micronutrients on sapota cv.
-Kalipatti under HDP system (Table 1) which indicates that soil reaction will not influence much with micronutrients application.
+Kalipatti under HDP system (Table 1) which indicates that soil reaction was not change much with micronutrients application.